Sheriff Rosco P. Coltrane: General information

 Rosco's mentality is that of a clumsy, somewhat slow-witted buffoon.
 He speaks often with a childish vernacular and repeats his favorite catchphrases constantly.
 One that has always been featured when Rosco arrests the Duke boys or anyone else for that matter is "Cuff 'em and stuff 'em!"
 One aspect of Rosco's personality that was well-loved and became synonymous with him was a choppy and excited chuckle that was produced from the back of the throat ("Kew-kew-kew-kew!") and became one of the most recognizable aspects of the character (a clip of this laugh was played over the closing Warner Bros.
 Television logo on the end credits for most episodes, though it sometimes alternated with a clip of Boss Hogg yelling "Them Dukes, them Dukes!").
 He is easily excitable and genuinely enjoys law enforcement, especially chasing criminals, which he refers to as "hot pursuit".

 Rosco was married briefly in an episode, "Mrs. Rosco P. Coltrane", during the third season (1980–1981), to a woman he purportedly met through a computer dating service, but the marriage was a sham—his "bride" robbed banks with her husband and his associate — and the union was quickly annulled.
 This episode was also the only episode to feature Rosco's mother, and the only episode to reveal that the initial 'P' stood for Purvis.

 Rosco has shown on numerous occasions (especially on episodes where characters either were thought to have died or found themselves in serious trouble) that he is much more of a caring man than he ordinarily lets on.
 This is particularly clear when the safety of his best friend Boss Hogg is threatened by somebody.

 During the second season (1979–1980) of the series, James Best left over a dispute about the changing-room conditions.
 His gripe was that he did not mind getting soaked or covered in mud when filming Rosco crashing his car into rivers and such, but was unhappy with the poor changing facilities afterwards.
 During his absence, Rosco was replaced by a number of stand-in sheriffs (played by such actors as James Hampton and Dick Sargent).
 Eventually the dispute was settled, and Best returned as Rosco, remaining for the rest of the show's run.

 Following the death of actor Sorrell Booke who played Boss Hogg, the first reunion film also showed that Boss Hogg had died.
-Rosco inherited his money (and documents of dirty schemes) and he also became Hazzard County's Commissioner as well as serving as Sheriff.
+Rosco inherited his money (and documents of dirty schemes) and he also became Hazzard's new county commissioner as well as continuing to serve as sheriff.